rednafi/rednafi.com/content/python/implement_traceroute.md

 It's useful when you want to know more about how your computer connects to other computers on the internet.
-For example, if you want to visit a website, your computer sends a request to the website’s server, which is another computer that hosts the website.
-But the request doesn’t go directly from your computer to the server.
+For example, if you want to visit a website, your computer sends a request to the website's server, which is another computer that hosts the website.
+But the request doesn't go directly from your computer to the server.
 It has to pass through several other devices, such as routers, that help direct the traffic on the internet.
 These devices are called hops.
 Traceroute shows you the list of hops that your request goes through, and how long it takes for each hop to respond.
 This can help you troubleshoot network problems, such